Looking for a deep conditioning hair mask to nourish, boost, and shine? There is one butter that can help you get there!

 - Apply to dry hair, working bit by bit.
 Massage the scalp well as you go, until you’ve covered the entire head.
 Cover your head with a plastic cap, place over a towel

 - Let the mask sit for as long as you can.
 Ideally, I leave it on somewhere between 2 and 3 hours.
 I wash my hair before I go out and it usually smells divine (that was when I added wild orange essential oil to the mix).

 Other essential oils that work great for hair health are also tea tree, ylang-ylang, cedarwood, lemongrass, juniper, and peppermint.

 Don’t overheat shea butter or it loses its nutrients.
 Cutting it in small pieces and adding it to coconut oil will help melt it faster at a lower temperature.

-Can you leave shea butter in your hair overnight?
+Can you leave shea butter in hair overnight?

-As a hair mask (described above), you can leave shea butter in your hair overnight.
+When using shea butter as a hair mask (recipe above), you can leave shea butter in hair overnight.
 Cover your head once you’ve applied the mask with a plastic shower cap.
 Top that with a towel to keep the heat in. you can sleep with or without the towel, but keep the cap on otherwise your pillow will have lovely stains of greasy shea and coconut.
-Wash you hair in the morning as you normally would.
+Wash your hair in the morning as you normally would.

 Can shea butter make your hair grow?